 - it is a measure of water’s ability to resist pH changes (due to addition of strong acids and bases)

-Addition or remove of weak acids or bases does not change the alkalinity.
+Addition or removal of weak acids or bases does not change the alkalinity.

 Mathematical Definition (Main Idea)

 Let us consider a NaCl-CO2-H2O system.
-Electroneutrality dictates:
+Electroneutrality dictates:2

-Put all conservative ions on the left, i.e. ions that do not change their amount of protons H+ when titrated, and all other ions on the right-hand side:
+Now, bring all conservative ions to the left, i.e. ions that do not change their amount of protons H+ when titrated, and all other ions to the right-hand side:

 The left-hand side is a constant.
 Thus, the right-hand side must also be a constant.
 The constant on the right-hand side is called alkalinity, more precisely, total alkalinity:

 |(5)||alkalinity = [HCO3-] + 2 [CO3-2] – [H+] + [OH-]|